Ambier/LASQ/README.md

 # LASQ（Towards Human-Like Grading: A Unified LLM-Enhanced Framework for Subjective Question Evaluation）

-The Sorce Code of "[Towards Human-Like Grading: A Unified LLM-Enhanced Framework for Subjective Question Evaluation](https://arxiv.org/abs/2510.07912)"
+The Source Code of "[Towards Human-Like Grading: A Unified LLM-Enhanced Framework for Subjective Question Evaluation](https://arxiv.org/abs/2510.07912)"

 this paper has been accepted by [ecai2025](https://ecai2025.org/accepted-papers/)